RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 ## Start with Ubuntu Pre-configured Image from Ubuntu

-1) Download a complete pre-configured image (Ubuntu 18.04.4, RPi 4, 64 bit) onto the SD Card from https://ubuntu.com/download/raspberry-pi.
+1) Download a complete pre-configured image (Ubuntu 20.04.2, RPi 4, 64 bit) onto the SD Card from https://ubuntu.com/download/raspberry-pi.
 Choose the latest version available.

-> Note: current download of RPi 4 and RPi 3 seem to be the same.

 2) Unpack image and change into the directory (unxz file, then tar xf)